 In practice one can prove the linear Fredholm property by checking the following simplified list of properties.

-\begin{lemma}[\cite{w:fred} Lemma 3.6] Let $\E, \F$ be sc-Banach spaces.
-Then a linear map $L: E_0\to F_0$ is an sc-Fredholm operator if and only if it satisfies the following. \begin{enumerate} \item $L$ is sc$^0$, that is all restrictions $L|_{E_m} : E_m \to F_m$ for $m\in\N_0$ are bounded linear operators. \item $L$ is {\bf regularizing}, that is $e\in E_0$ and $L e\in F_m$ for any $m\in\N$ implies $e\in E_m$. \item $L: E_0 \to F_0$ is a Fredholm operator, that is it has finite dimensional kernel $\ker L$ and cokernel $\qu{F_0}{L(E_0)}$. \end{enumerate} \end{lemma}
+\begin{lemma}[\cite{w:fred} Lemma~3.6] Let $\E, \F$ be sc-Banach spaces.
+Then a linear map $L: E_0\to F_0$ is an sc-Fredholm operator if and only if it satisfies the following. \begin{enumerate} \item $L$ is sc$^0$; that is, all restrictions $L|_{E_m} : E_m \to F_m$ for $m\in\N_0$ are bounded linear operators. \item $L$ is {\bf regularizing}; that is, $e\in E_0$ and $L e\in F_m$ for any $m\in\N$ implies $e\in E_m$. \item $L: E_0 \to F_0$ is a Fredholm operator, that is, it has finite dimensional kernel $\ker L$ and cokernel $\qu{F_0}{L(E_0)}$. \end{enumerate} \end{lemma}

-Indeed, \cite[3.5]{w:fred} shows that regularizing sc$^0$ operators, which are Fredholm on the $0$-scale restrict to Fredholm operators $L|_{E_m}: E_m \to F_m$ on every scale, with isomorphic kernel and cokernel.
-Then a little more functional analysis provides the sc-complements required by the more complicated notion of sc-Fredholm operator.
+Indeed, \cite[\S 3.5]{w:fred} shows that regularizing sc$^0$ operators, which are Fredholm on the $0$-scale restrict to Fredholm operators $L|_{E_m}: E_m \to F_m$ on every scale, and have isomorphic kernel and cokernel.
+Then, a little more functional analysis provides the sc-complements required by the more complicated notion of sc-Fredholm operator.